eldoyle/PythonIntro/_episodes/02-startingpython.md

 The following Spyder features/tabs/windows will be the most useful to you.
 You will want to set up your Spyder screen so that you can easily access them.

-* The console: This is where we can write and run code one line at a time.
-If you are running a script in the Editor window of
-Spyder, this is also where any output or error messages will appear.
+* The console (bottom panel in the image): This is where we can write and run code one line at a time.
+If you are running a script in the Editor window of Spyder, this is also where any output or error messages will appear.
 IMPORTANT: Code written here will not be saved.
-* The editor window: This is where we can write and save longer pieces of code that include multiple lines/commands.
+* The editor window (top left panel in the image): This is where we can write and save longer pieces of code that include multiple lines/commands.
 This is where we will eventually be writing most of our code.
-* File and Variable Explorers: Can be used for exploring the folder you are working in, and for understanding the behavior of your code (debugging).
+* File and Variable Explorers (top right panel, use the tabs to switch): Can be used for exploring the folder you are working in, and for understanding the behavior of your code (debugging).
-* The Working Directory is where Spyder will save your scripts and look for files.
+* The Working Directory (top right address bar) is where Spyder will save your scripts and look for files.
 You can change your working directory by using the buttons at the top-left of Spyder.
 It is a good idea to create one folder that you can easily find to store all of your Python projects.
 On the DIVAS VM, your working directory is automatically set to <Path>.
 We will reset this to be home/Desktop/workshops/<your_directory>

 ![TheSpyderWindowLayout](../fig/SpyderWindowSetup.jpg)

+> ## Changing the layout of Spyder
+> You can easily change which panels Spyder shows you and where they are located.
+To choose to show or not show a particular
+> panel, use the View-> Panes menu to check panels you want displayed and uncheck panels you don't want to see.
+> Panels can be moved to new locations by clicking and holding the panel's top bar and then dragging it to the desired location.
+{: .callout}